 Taneytown is a town in Carroll County, Maryland, United States.
 The population was 6,728 at the 2010 census.
 Taneytown was founded in 1754.
 Of the town, George Washington once wrote, “Tan-nee town is but a small place with only the Street through wch. the road passes, built on.
 The buildings are principally of wood.”
 Taneytown has a history museum that displays the history of the town for visitors and citizens to see.
 The Bullfrog Road Bridge was listed on the National Register of Historic Places in 1978.

-There You Have It – The Best Places To Raise A Family In Maryland
+There You Have It – The Best Places To Grow Up In Maryland

 If you’re looking for a breakdown of cities in Maryland ranked by criteria that most would agree make a place a great spot for families, this is an accurate list.